-Through Woolworths Rewards, you can earn one Woolworths point – equal to 0.5 Qantas Points – per dollar spent at Woolworths supermarkets, BWS bottle shops and Big W.
+Through Everyday Rewards, you can earn one Everyday Rewards point – equal to 0.5 Qantas Points – per dollar spent at Woolworths supermarkets, BWS bottle shops and Big W.

-Once you’ve notched up 2,000 Woolworths points, these can be automatically converted into 1,000 Qantas Points: just opt-in for Qantas Points (rather than grocery savings) via the Woolworths Rewards website.
+Once you’ve notched up 2,000 Everyday Rewards points, these can be automatically converted into 1,000 Qantas Points: just opt-in for Qantas Points (rather than grocery savings) via the Everyday Rewards website.

 While some bricks and mortar retailers are temporarily closed, most online stores remain open, providing another opportunity to earn extra frequent flyer points over and above the points you’d earn on that purchase from a points-earning credit card.